klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 myContract.methods['methodName']([param1 [, param2 [, ...]]]).call(options [, callback])
 ```

-Will call a "constant" method and execute its smart contract method in the Klaytn Virtual Machine without sending any transaction.
+Will call a constant method and execute its smart contract method in the Klaytn Virtual Machine without sending any transaction.
 Note that calling cannot alter the smart contract state.
 You can use the [myContract.call](#mycontract-call) provided as a short-cut function.

 **Parameters**